douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 ## Final thoughts

 Two data formats support this optimization today: Parquet and [ROOT](https://rot.cern).
-Parquet support is builtin to dask-awkward, while ROOT support is provided by the [uproot](https://github.com/scikit-hep/uproot5) project and the `uproot.dask` interface.
+Parquet support is built in to dask-awkward, while ROOT support is provided by the [uproot](https://github.com/scikit-hep/uproot5) project and the `uproot.dask` interface.
 We still have some work to do.
 First on our